 CI’s office is in Eden Park so we’ve sponsored a space at the park for an urban market garden, with a greenhouse, watering system and raised garden beds.
 A number of migrant and refugee women have utilised the space to develop gardening and business skills.
 They mainly focus on sustainability and using organic horticulture techniques, and are now delivering fresh produce to restaurants in the local area.

 Photo: Urban market gardeners harvesting mung beans (Credit: Grow Space)

 Leaving a legacy for our people: Dig Deep

 One of our wellbeing initiatives is to enhance the long-term employment prospects and personal situations of our workforce by improving their confidence and capability.
 In 2020, we launched the Dig Deep Programme, a weekly two-hour workshop for 7-10 students, running over 20 weeks.
 Students are selected from a wide range of backgrounds, all with varying levels of work experience.

 The Programme aims to build confidence with important life skills such as the improving their English language, managing money, learning to use technology and understanding health and safety.

 Photo: Two of our first Dig Deep graduates, Ernie Gotz (foreground) and Sione Pulu

-The programme has also been good for communication and team-building between employees and their supervisors.
+The programme has also been great for communication and team-building between employees and their supervisors.
 Some of the attendees also said they now have more patience, feel less stressed, and want to keep learning.
-We are pleased that improved literacy is of practical help to our people, at work and in family and community situations.
+We are pleased that improved confidence is such a practical help to our people, at work and in family and community situations.